Gbemisola23/ebinnaturals/README.md

 * ### Shop Now
-      This takes the user to the list of all products.
+      This call to action button takes the user to the list of all products.
 ![shopnow](static/images/shop_now.png)